 The Registrar's Office in conjunction with the Stanford University Library offer students the option to submit their dissertation/thesis in electronic format.
 This electronic submission process is free of charge to students and allows them the ability to log into Axess and check their pre-submission requirements in the eDissertation/eThesis Center under the academics tab.
 Once these requirements have been met the "Proceed to Dissertation/Thesis Submission page" button will open up in the student eDissertation/eThesis center and this will allow the student proceed and upload a soft copy of their dissertation/thesis.

-This means that Ph.D., J.S.D., D.M.A., and Engineer degree students now have the option to submit their dissertation/thesis either online in electronic pdf format OR continue to submit the hard copies via an appointment with the Registrar’s Office.
-The electronic submission process is not yet available for master's theses or undergraduate honors theses.
+This means that Ph.D., J.S.D., D.M.A., and Engineer degree students now have the option to submit their dissertation/thesis either online in electronic pdf format.
+The electronic submission process is not available for master's theses or undergraduate honors theses.

-Take a few minutes to review the Copyright and Publication Considerations before you submit your eDissertation/eThesis.
-The above slide presentation, produced by Stanford University Libraries in consultation with the Office of the General Counsel, is designed to inform students about copyright issues, in particular the choices and decisions a student faces in the process of submitting a dissertation or thesis electronically.
+Take a few minutes to review the Copyright and Publication Considerations before you submit your dissertation or thesis.
+This document was produced by Stanford University Libraries in consultation with the Office of the General Counsel, and is designed to inform students about copyright and dissertation distribution, in particular the choices and decisions a student faces in the process of submitting a dissertation or thesis.

-For further information on preparing and submitting doctoral dissertations, Engineer degree theses, and D.M.A. final projects, contact the Student Services Center, second floor, Tresidder Memorial Union, or submit a Student Service Center Help Ticket
+For further information on preparing and submitting doctoral dissertations, Engineer degree theses, and D.M.A. final projects, contact the Student Services Center via a SNOW ticket at: Student Service Center Help Ticket.